cchapmanbird/EMRI-FoM/README.md

 # EMRI Figures of Merit (FoMs) Computation

 This repository contains codes for computing Figures of Merit (FoMs) related to Extreme Mass Ratio Inspirals (EMRIs) and Intermedia Mass Ratio Inspirals (IMRIs).

 TODO:
 - Find justification for updating the current SO3 parameters to be https://gitlab.in2p3.fr/LISA/lisa-fom/-/tree/develop?ref_type=heads
+- Get pipeline for parameter estimation
 - Update the horizon redshift to be averaged
-- Everything with new Kerr Equatorial model
+- Everything with new Kerr Equatorial model so no inclination
-- Need to think about Quadrupole moment
+- Need to think about Quadrupole moment https://arxiv.org/abs/gr-qc/0612029
+-

 ## Installation Instructions